+Resolution for A-CID: 1

+Resolution for T-CID: 100, 103

+Instruction to Editor :

+Add 15-10-0724-00-0007-CSK-constellation-description to list of references and replace in [xx] in 3 places below

 5.8.4 CSK constellation overview

 The CSK signal is generated by using 3 color light sources out of the 7 color bands that are defined in 5.1.1.
+The 3 vertices of CSK constellation triangle are decided by the center wave length of the 3 color bands on xy color coordinates.
+It is possible that some of the optical sources would have a spectral peak at a different frequency than the center of the bandplan.
+It is also possible that the spectrum of the optical source would be distributed among over multiple frequency bands.
+Implementers of CSK systems can select the color band based on the center wave length of the actual optical source.
+Table 29 shows the xy color coordinates values assuming the optical source is chosen with the spectral peak occurring at the center of each of the 7 color bands.
+The color calibration function in 5.8.5 can compensate color coordinate errors caused by the optical source characteristics and cancel any interference between the 3 colors.

-The 3 vertices of CSK constellation triangle are decided by the center wave length of the 3 color bands on xy color coordinates..
+Figure 38 shows the center of color bands of Table 29 on xy color coordinates.

-6.8.5.1.
-CSK constellation rule
+5.8.4.1.
+CSK constellation design rules

-6.8.5.1.1 Design rule for 4-CSK
+5.8.4.1.1 Design rule for 4-CSK

 4-CSK symbol points are defined by the design rule in Figure 39.
-Points I, J and K show the center of the 3 color bands on xy color coordinates.
-P0 to P3 are 4 symbol points of 4-CSK.
-P1, P2 and P3 are 3 vertices of the triangle IJK.
-P0 is the centroid of the triangle IJK.
+Points I, J and K show the center of the 3 color bands on xy color coordinates in Table 29.
+In figure 39, x-axis and y-axis are the relative value.
+S0 to S3 are 4 symbol points of 4-CSK.
+S1, S2 and S3 are 3 vertices of the triangle IJK.
+S0 is the centroid of the triangle IJK.
+The absolute values for 4-CSK for multiple combinations of the optical sources assuming the spectral peak of the optical source is at the center of the bandplan can be obtained in [xx].

-Figure 40 Symbol points allocation design rule for 4-CSK
+Figure 39 Symbol points allocation design rule for 4-CSK